No Bra Day: Participation

 In 2012, about 400,000 individuals took part in No Bra Day, 250,000 of those on Facebook.
 As of 2017 the day was observed by women in countries including New Zealand, Romania, Malaysia, Scotland, India, Ghana and the Netherlands.
 Women are urged after taking off their bra to give themselves a breast exam.
 On social media, women are encouraged to go braless and to post photos using the hashtag #nobraday.
 More than 82,000 women posted pictures on Twitter and Instagram in 2017.
 Women who choose not to go braless and men are encouraged to wear something purple on that day.
 Some sites suggest that participants donate to breast cancer charities.
 A Romanian photographer capitalized on the idea and published an album of photos depicting braless women.

 Feminist connection

 Some feminists who support the idea of using No Bra Day to raise awareness of breast cancer are concerned with the sexualization of the #nobraday hashtag in social media.
 In the Philippines, the observance is seen as a day to advance the cause of gender equality.
 One journalist noted that No Bra Day "asserts femininity and our appreciation of who we are as a woman...
 The bra symbolizes how women are being held in bondage".

 Criticism

 No official sponsorship

 The unofficial No Bra Day is not recognized by any cancer research organization and is not a formal part of National Breast Cancer Awareness Month.
-Some critics have described the event as being "purely sexual".
 The event does not directly raise money for cancer research or prevention, although individuals are in some cases encouraged to support such causes.